Showcase your skills with an electronic teaching portfolio

 The two main applications you’ll use to create your portfolio will be Google Docs and Google Sites.
 Google Docs allows you to create and edit documents, spreadsheets, and presentations online, and allows you to share what you create with the world, or with a select group of people.
 Google Sites allows you to easily create a website to showcase your work with whatever level of access you choose: You can share your portfolio with everyone, restrict to a select group of people, or keep it totally private.

 To get started, you’ll need to create an account with Google.
 Remember, this email address will be attached to your site, so you’ll want to make sure it’s not unprofessional — skip your usual CookieQueen screen name and stick with something that includes your name — MarySmith or SmithM.
 It’s a little thing that can have a big impact later.

 You’ll also benefit from having access to a few tech tools to help you along, particularly to facilitate including media.
 For example, you might want to take a picture of a completed classroom project, share a video of yourself explaining a concept, or just scan files that were not created electronically, such as a student’s completed assignment.
 Some helpful media tools include a photo scanner, digital camera, and digital camcorder (some still cameras have a video recording feature built in).
-Free image-editing sites like Picnik can help you edit photos and scans of student work.
 To edit video, use free software like iMovie (Mac) or Moviemaker (PC).